Breaking: #107884 - Rework actions to use Buttons API with Components

 \TYPO3\ and

-differentiate groups of buttons into a "primary" and "secondary" group.
+distinguish between a "primary" and a "secondary" group.

-the ability to group multiple Button API Components into one data object
+enhances the ability to group multiple Button API Components into a single data

 Impact